Skip to content

 • Does not modify catalog files outside the stamp markers.
 Everything the stamp command writes lives between <!-- autotel:stamp-start --> and <!-- autotel:stamp-end -->.

-• example-eventcatalog — four-service e-commerce catalog, deliberate drift, live dashboard, mock PR view, recorded replay for talks.
+• example-eventcatalog: a four-service e-commerce catalog with built-in drift, a live dashboard, a mock PR view, and a recorded replay for talks.

-• Architecture — how track(), traceProducer and traceConsumer produce the signal this package consumes.
+• Architecture for how track(), traceProducer, and traceConsumer produce the signal this package consumes.